Trading 212's 4.05% interest on cash explained (there's a catch)

 And while there are risks associated with these funds, the company says it has safeguards in place to mitigate them.

-One primary danger is a QMMF becoming insolvent — and according to Trading 212, it uses high-quality funds and monitors them continuously.
+One primary danger is a QMMF becoming insolvent.
+But according to Trading 212, it uses high-quality funds and monitors them continuously.

 Another scenario could see an investment manager make poor choices that put funds at greater risk.
 To counter this, the trading platform says it only works with reputable providers.